nguyenhoaihuy/KHL_Project/README.md

 motion based flying game with obstacles
 ## How to run the game

-After downloading the zip, simply open up index.html after setting up a server, by running host.bat (Windows) / host.command (MAC) file or using an IDE like Webstorm that does this for you
+After downloading the zip, simply open up index.html after setting up a server which you can do by running host.bat (Windows) / host.command (MAC) file or using an IDE like Webstorm that does this for you

 ## What topics learnt in the course are used and how?